Mikkybeardless/Restaurant_ChatBot/README.md

 # Restaurant chatbot

-## A chatbot made with expressjs ejs and socket.io.
+## A chatbot made with express ejs and web socket.

 ## Overview:
-This project was an assignment project on working with socket.io.
-I did this project while still a student of Altschool Africa using `expressjs` and `socket.io `.
+This project was an assignment project on working with `socket.io`.
+I did this project while still a student of Altschool Africa using `expressjs`, `ejs` and `socket.io `.
 The restaurant bot is designed to perform the following tasks:

 * It has a login page that grabs the customer's name and sends it in the request query